-Editor’s Note: This week, we acknowledge another member of the Blues Hall of Fame, Class of 2017.
-With her family band, and as a solo artist, Mavis Staples’ career has spanned seven decades.
+With her family band and as a solo artist, Mavis Staples‘ career has spanned seven decades.
 Here are 10 things you may not know about the singer, songwriter, actress, and civil rights activist.

 1. Mavis Staples was born in Chicago, on July 10th, 1939.
-She has been performing for nearly 70 years, beginning with her family’s group, the Staple Singers, at the tender age of 10.
-By the age of 16, she had her first hit with the group, “Uncloudy Day,” on the Vee-Jay label.
+She started performing with her family’s group, the Staple Singers, at the tender age of 10.
+By the age of 16, she had her first hit with the group: “Uncloudy Day” on the Vee-Jay label.
 A year later, when she graduated high school, they took their show on the road.
 Young Mavis was the lead singer of the group, and had a voice that defied logic.
 “I was a skinny little knock-kneed girl with a big voice that comes from my mother’s side,” she said.

-5. A well known Stax Records artist with the family group, Staples’ first solo album was an eponymous release on their Volt label.
+5. A well-known Stax Records artist with the family group, Staples’ first solo album was an eponymous release on their Volt label.
 She also recorded for Stax, Curtom Records, Phono Records, Warner Brothers, and Alligator Records.
 In 1989, she released, Time Waits for No One, and in 1993, The Voice.
-Both albums were released on the Paisley Park label, written, and produced by Prince, himself.
-In 2007, she moved to ANTI- Records, where she has released her last four albums, including, Livin’ on a High Note, in 2016.
-She has released 13 solo albums, and 42 in all, which includes the Staple Singers catalogue.
+Both albums were released on the Paisley Park label, written, and produced by Prince himself.
+In 2007, she moved to ANTI- Records, where she has released her last six albums, including Livin’ on a High Note in 2016.

 6. Although best known as a gospel songstress, Staples has made her mark in music with soul, blues, Americana, and pop as well.
 Her first Grammy win was in 2011 in the category of “Best Americana Album,” for You Are Not Alone.
-Last year, she won again, with “See That My Grave is Kept Clean,” in the category of “Best American Roots Performance.”
+She won again with “See That My Grave is Kept Clean” in the category of “Best American Roots Performance.”
 Staples has twice been a judge for the Independent Music Awards.
 In 2010, she performed at the Kennedy Center Honors.
 There, among a bevy of stars, with a voice resembling a gravel-filled baritone, she belted out, “Let it Be,” and “Hey Jude,” in a tribute to Paul McCartney.
-Last year, she, herself was honored, with an introduction by Don Cheadle, and performances by Elle King, Bonnie Raitt, and Andra Day.
+In 2016 she was honored with an introduction by Don Cheadle, and performances by Elle King, Bonnie Raitt, and Andra Day.

 8. The original Staple Singers were made up of “Pops,” Mavis, her sister, Cleotha, and brother Pervis.
-Her sister, Yvonne, replaced Pervis in the group when he was drafted into the Army, and again in 1970.
-These days, Mavis never travels without her sister, Yvonne.
-Whether it’s simple, personal appearances, or extended tours, Yvonne is always with her.
-Now at the age of 77, Mavis Staples is booked for a world tour beginning on April 1st.
-The tour has several US dates, as well as appearances in Australia, New Zealand, The UK, Netherlands, France, Switzerland, and Canada.
-The final two stops are the Big Blues Bender in Las Vegas, and The Hollywood Bowl, in Los Angeles, with Steve Winwood.
+Her sister Yvonne replaced Pervis in the group when he was drafted into the Army, and again in 1970.
+She never traveled without her sister Yvonne, who passed away a few years ago.
+Whether simple, personal appearances, or extended tours, Yvonne was always with her.